helhindi/flask-pg-app/README.md

 ```
   terraform apply
 ```
-Once the GKE cluster is up; deploy your code using:
+Once the GKE cluster is up; authenticate and connect to your cluster via `kubectl` and deploy your code using:
 ```
   skaffold run (or 'skaffold dev' if you want to see code changes deployed immediately)
 ```